dedix-7/alx-low_level_programming/0x0B-malloc_free/README.md

 This file looks to create an array and initialize it with a specific character
 ## 1-strdup.c
 Creates a copy of a string in a new address in memory and returns a pointer to the new address
+## 2-str_concat.c
+A function that returns a pointer to a concatenated string in memory
 # Author
 Enoks